|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 England retained the Ashes with a 3-2 win after beating Australia by six wickets at the MCG.
 Archie MacLaren scored a century in the first innings but England still conceded a lead of 29; George Giffen and Harry Trott took four each.
 Australia began their second innings well, but on the fourth day, when a dust storm that caused great discomfort to the players and spectators, they were bowled out for 267, with fast bowler Tom Richardson taking 6 for 104.
 That left England to get 297.
 They lost two wickets for 28 but Albert Ward (93) and Jack Brown (140) added 210 together to give England the win on the fifth day.
 Brown's half-century - off 28 minutes is the fastest (by minutes) in an Ashes series.

 Birth of Nantie Hayward, South Africa's red-headed (until he dyed it blond), red-blooded quick bowler.
 He verged on the wayward at times, although he made an impressive debut: not many people did Mike Atherton for pace at the best of times, let alone in their first Test, but Hayward did just that in Port Elizabeth in 1999-00.
-Hayward played the last of his 15 Tests to date against Sri Lanka in 2004.
+Hayward played the last of his 16 Tests against Sri Lanka in 2004.

 England spin to defeat in Pakistan.
 No surprises there, but Nick Cook almost produced a mighty shock before England bowed to the inevitable.
 Pakistan were chasing just 65 to win on a Karachi dustbowl, but Cook had them at 40 for 6 and then 59 for 7 before they squeaked home by three wickets.
 Cook took 11 for 83 in this match, the best figures by an overseas bowler in Pakistan.
 But in a game where all the other spinners took 25 wickets for 289 runs, the anodyne performance of Vic Marks (1 for 63) was decisive.